stellar-deprecated/docs/guides/concepts/stellar-toml.md

 }
 ```

-For other webservers, see: http://enable-cors.org/server.html
+For other web servers, see: http://enable-cors.org/server.html

 ## Testing CORS